mcagriaksoy/modern_vs_old_cpp_perf/README.md

 If you would like to contribute to this program, you can fork the GitHub repository and submit a pull request with your changes.

+## Environment

+- Environment: Ubuntu 22.04.3 LTS
+- Compiler(s):
+  -- gcc (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0
+- CPU: AMD Ryzen 3 3200U

+## Results Analyzing

+### Count Up Loop vs Count Down Loop Performance comparison

+To see the performance difference between count up to SIZE and count down to zero loops lease run the compiler without any optimization flags! -O0 `gcc -O0 gcc_loop_countUp_vs_countDown.c -o gcc_loop_countUp_vs_countDown` Otherwise, you will see the same performance for both loops or even count up loop will be faster.

+Due to my tests:
+If there is no compiler optimization works, count down loop is faster than count up loop.
+I have experienced at most `8%` performance difference in gcc.
+I have experienced at most `5%` performance difference in g++.

 ## License

 This program is licensed under the MIT License.
 See the LICENSE file for more information.